-When setting up the company in Hong Kong, Morten was searching for banking solutions, and the business-oriented approach of Neat appealed—as well as its efficiency.
+When setting up the company in Hong Kong, Morten the business-oriented approach of Neat appealed—as well as its efficiency.
 “We needed a corporate account, and didn’t have the time and resources to deal with the bureaucracy of local banks,” he says.

 Initially, he had a few reservations.
 “Neat is not a bank—so was it able to handle all the tasks we needed?” he wondered.
 “So far, yes.”

 Moreover, Morten praises Neat’s “great service” and user interface—it’s “doing exactly what we need”, he says, while sidestepping the frustrating qualities of the traditional banking system.
-“I don’t like dealing with them,” Morten says of traditional banks.
+“I don’t like dealing with banks,” Morten says.
 “Neat is very different.”